LeoIacca/rPOP/README.md

 # Welcome to robust PET-Only Processing, aka rPOP!
 In this repository you will find everything you need to run rPOP.

+## Licensing

+### rPOP is only distributed for academic/research purposes, it is not intended for any clinical or diagnostic purposes. rPOP comes WITHOUT ANY WARRANTY.
+THERE IS NO WARRANTY TO THE ACCURACY OF THE DATA AND ANY INTERPRETATION OR USE.

 ## Installation

 rPOP has three main dependencies: